varasys/confg/README.md

 ## Examples

+To use this with github for 'confg' and 'syconfg' files (not 'seconfg' since it contains sensitive information) first create empty repos on github for each.
+I name mine 'dotfiles-user' and 'dotfiles-system'.

 After installation (see below) you can do things like in the examples below.
 All of these examples show the `confg` command, but they also work with the `seconfg` and `syconfg` variants.

 1. add your .vimrc file